 Asian shares on defensive on mounting signs of a global slowdown

-The benchmark has dropped 11.3 percent from its Sept.
-20 record close - the worst performance since it fell more than 14 percent between May 2015 and January 2016.
+The benchmark has dropped 11.3 per cent from its Sep 20 record close - the worst performance since it fell more than 14 per cent between May 2015 and January 2016.

 The market's retreat also reflected a worsening global economic outlook, with the latest evidence of slackening momentum coming from China and Europe.